In-Context Learning for MIMO Equalization Using Transformer-Based Sequence Models: Results

-In this subsection, we study the generalization performance of the ICL-based equalizer as a function of the number of pre-training tasks, $M$, by considering a fixed noise power $\sigma^2=10$ dB, which corresponds to setting $\sigma^2_{\min}=\sigma^2_{\max}=0.1$.
+\emph{Threshold Behavior of ICL-Based Equalization:} In this subsection, we study the generalization performance of the ICL-based equalizer as a function of the number of pre-training tasks, $M$, by considering a fixed noise power $\sigma^2=10$ dB, which corresponds to setting $\sigma^2_{\min}=\sigma^2_{\max}=0.1$.
 To this end, in Fig. \ref{fig:msevstasks}, we vary the size of the pre-training task set $M$ from $1$ to $2^{15}$, and we compare the performance of the ICL-based equalizer with the two MMSE equalizers with known channel distributions presented in Sec. \ref{subsec:knowndist}.

 The figure illustrates the anticipated threshold behavior akin to that revealed in \cite{raventos2023pretraining}.
 Specifically, for a small number of pre-training tasks $M$ -- here $M<2^5=32$ --, the ICL equalizer exhibits an MSE level similar to the MMSE estimator that uses as prior a uniform distribution over the pre-training tasks' channel matrices.
-Accordingly, for a limited pre-training task diversity, the transformer is not able to generalize to unseen tasks sampled from the channel distribution $P_H$.
+Accordingly, for a limited pre-training task diversity, the transformer cannot generalize to unseen tasks sampled from the channel distribution $P_H$.
 Conversely, for a sufficiently large number of pre-training tasks -- here $M>2^6=64$ --, the ICL equalizer is observed to extrapolate beyond the channel realizations seen during pre-training, aligning its performance with that of the MMSE estimator that uses as prior the true channel distribution $P_H$.